DesignThen/svelte-icons/README.md

 <GitHub class="icon" style="width:24px;" />
 ```

-## License
+## Contributing

-This library is MIT licensed.

-## Updating and adding to this package

-### Updating existing icons
+### There are new icons that are missing from this package.
+How do I updating this package to include them?

 1. Make sure you have dependencies installed with `pnpm install`.
-2. Run `pnpm clone` to clone and import the latest SVG's
+2. Run `pnpm icon:update` to clone and import the latest SVG's from the following repositories:
     1. Heroicons: [@tailwindlabs: heroicons/src](https://github.com/tailwindlabs/heroicons/tree/master/src).
     2. Simple Icons: [@simple-icons: simple-icons/icons](https://github.com/simple-icons/simple-icons/tree/develop/icons).
-3. Run `pnpm icon:import`

-Alternatively you can run `pnpm icon:update`, which will run the clone then import script.
+3. You'll likely see that a few hundred files have changed.
+Run `pnpm format` to ensure consistent formatting.
+Now you'll see that only new or updated icon files have changed.

+### How to I contribute my work?
+1. Commit your changes
+2. Run npx changeset to create a new changeset.
+   1. Follow the instructions to create a changeset.
-### Adding new icons
+   2. Adding new icons is considered a `minor` version bump.
+   3. Commit the changeset.
+3. Open a pull request.
+Feel free to tag @OllieJT or @Inqling.

+### How do I add new icon packs aside from Heroicons and Simple Icons?

+We're open to adding new icon packs.

 A script should be written for each new pack added - this is fairly simple and is mostly copying and pasting from the existing scripts.
 In the future I will add more details about writing a "clone script".